 ServiceNow becomes the first $50B ARR SaaS company

-So whatThe SaaS re-pricing around AI is real and it is happening now.
-Companies that can credibly attach AI to existing workflows are repricing their entire installed base upward.
+So whatThe SaaS re-pricing around AI is real and happening now.
+Companies that credibly attach AI to existing workflows are repricing their entire installed base upward.

 Source: ServiceNow Q1 2026 earnings